rafaelmartins/blohg/docs/new-blog.rst

 base.html
 `````````

-The main template file, it's mandatory to be provided in the Mercurial
+The main template file, it's mandatory that this provided in the Mercurial
 repository.
-This template is inherited by all the other ones.
+This template is inherited from by all others.

 posts.html